xyb3rt/acme.vim/README.md

 	Additionally, like in Plan 9 acme, if the item cannot be opend, all its occurences are highlighted and right-clicking a match goes to the next.
-	Such items are also searched in the `tags` file and all matches are listed in a `+Errors` window.
-The file positions in this list are right-clickable.

 	Items can also be opened with the `O` command.
-Tags matching a given pattern can be listed with the `T` command.

 * Execute external commands with the middle mouse button: